sharetribe/sharetribe/client/README.md

   foreman start -f Procfile.spec
   ```
   > Currently runs build configs options
-  > - webpack.client.rails.build.config.js => .js & .css files to be imported in application.js & applicatio.css on Rails side
+  > - webpack.client.rails.build.config.js => .js & .css files to be imported in application.js & application.css on Rails side
   > - webpack.server.rails.build.config.js => server-bundle.js to be used if 'prerender: true'

+If you need to debug the Rails parts of Sharetribe with [Pry](https://github.com/pry/pry), it's not possible with Foreman due to a [known compatibility issue](https://github.com/ddollar/foreman/pull/536).
+In this case we recommend running Rails with old-fashioned `rails server` and React builds with Foreman in a separate terminal.
+That way your `binding.pry` calls open nicely in the same window with the Rails process.
+Procfiles `Procfile.client-static` and `Procfile.client-hot` are configured for that, respective descriptions above apply.

 Developing new components